Understanding Option Greeks: A Comprehensive Guide to Key Metrics in Options Trading

 1. What is Delta in options trading?

-2. Why is Gamma important in options trading?
+2. Why is Gamma important for traders?

-4. What role does Vega play in options trading?
+4. What does Vega reveal about volatility?

-5. How does Rho impact options pricing?
+5. How does Rho affect long-term options?

 Conclusion